m-lynch91/VendorInvManager-frontend/README.md

 This repository hosts the front-end for a Vendor Inventory Management web application.

-The front-end is implemented using AngularJS.
+The front-end was implemented using AngularJS and Material-UI for styling.
+Cypress was used for end-to-end testing.
+Features that were implemented:
+- PDF report generation
+- QR Code Generator
+- Client-side pagination
+- Basic CRUD funtionality to interact with back-end REST API

 # VendorInvManager-frontend